10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 A business intelligence dashboard is a visual interface that displays key metrics, KPIs, and data points through charts, graphs, tables, and maps.
 Unlike static reports that capture a single moment in time, BI dashboards connect to live data sources and update automatically.
 Teams get a current view of performance without manual refreshes.

 That distinction matters more than people realize.
 A static report tells you what happened last week.
-A dashboard tells you what's happening now and whether you're on track.
+A dashboard tells you what's happening now.
+Whether you're on track.
 Most dashboards include a "last updated" timestamp so people know exactly how fresh the data is (a critical trust signal when executives need to act quickly).

 When deciding which type of dashboard to build, consider your decision cadence and audience level.
 Operational dashboards suit daily monitoring needs with near-real-time data.
 Analytical dashboards suit exploratory work with historical data.
 Strategic dashboards suit executive review cycles with weekly or monthly data.
 Most organizations need two or three types working together.